Lisa Wastney

 Who I am

-I’m Lisa — a counsellor offering online therapy across the UK and in-person from Grimsby, DN32.
-I’m an NCPS Accredited Registrant and Registered Member of the BACP, committed to safe, ethical, and compassionate practice.
+I’m Lisa — a counsellor offering online therapy across the UK and in-person counselling in central Grimsby, DN32.
+I hold a First Class BA (Hons) in Counselling, am an NCPS Accredited Registrant and Registered Member of the BACP, and am committed to safe, ethical and compassionate practice.

 How I work

-My approach is rooted in person‑centred values, offering a warm, attuned space where you can explore whatever feels heavy, confusing or hard to put into words.
-I work with sensitivity to the quieter, often unspoken experiences that sit beneath anxiety, low mood, shame, grief and relational strain.
+My work is rooted in person-centred therapy, offering a warm, accepting and collaborative space where you can explore whatever feels heavy, confusing or difficult to put into words.
+We begin wherever you are, and move at a pace that feels right for you.

-If words don’t come easily, you’re welcome to express yourself in whatever way feels right — through art, music, movement or silence.
-When helpful, I offer gentle ways to slow down and tune into what’s happening beneath the surface, always guided by what feels supportive for you.
+If words don’t come easily, that’s okay.
+You’re welcome to express yourself in whatever way feels right for you — through art, music, movement or silence.
+Together, we’ll find what feels most supportive.

 What to expect in sessions